believr-xyz/believr/README.md

 # Believr

-Believr is a decentralized social app for early believers that allows fans to co-invest in creators they believe in.
-Built on Lens Protocol, it helps creators raise funds and build loyal communities, while fans earn rewards and unlock exclusive access.
+Believr is a decentralized social platform where early backers co-invest in creators they believe in — and grow with them.
+Built on Lens Protocol, it helps creators raise funds and build loyal communities, while supporters earn rewards, gain access, and co-own their success.

 ## Features